lanternetwork/LootAura/plan.md

 - Location filtering (ZIP-based radius) is not yet implemented (fetches all candidates, filters in memory)
 - PostGIS spatial queries will be added in future optimization

+**Stabilization Notes:**
+- Migration 122: Fixed `profiles_v2` view to use SECURITY INVOKER (consistent with migration 112)
+- ZIP usage throttling: 24-hour minimum between increments per user per ZIP
+- Dry-run endpoint: Does NOT write inclusion tracking (maintains CI compatibility, does not affect seller reporting)
+- `is_featured` safety: Not settable by public endpoints (only test/admin endpoints set to `false`)

 ### ZIP Usage Tracking

 **Module:** `lib/data/zipUsage.ts`